Stats

 customCss

 Custom CSS styles for advanced styling.
 Parsed as CSS property-value pairs.
 Type: string.
 Examples: "background-color: #f9fafb; padding: 32px; border-radius: 8px;", "gap: 48px; max-width: 1200px;".
-Security Note: Parsed by cssParser utility.
+Security note: Parsed by cssParser utility.
 Tenants only affect their own pages (multi-tenant isolation enforced).

 Best Practices